Analytical analysis of the origin of core-cusp matter density distributions in galaxies: An asymptotic behavior of the distribution function at

-As a result, we see that $f(\varepsilon, \ell_k)$ is indeed not smooth for $\ell_k=0$.
+As a result, we see that $f(\varepsilon, \ell_k)$ is indeed non-smooth at $\ell_k=0$.
 In this case, the distribution function \eqref{sp15} over the module of angular momentum behaves at $\ell\to0$ as \disn{sp11a}{ \hat f(\ell)\approx C\ell, \nom} where $C$ is obtained by integrating over $\varepsilon$ and averaging over the angles of the abovementioned limit of the coefficient before $1/\ell$ in \eqref{sp9}.
 Since it corresponds to \eqref{sp4}, we can conclude that the \emph{core}-type matter density profile emerges in the considered case.

-The discussed situation when the gravitational potential remains spherically symmetric while the density profile formation goes may take place when the gravitational potential is created primarily by the dark matter.
-At the same time, dark matter can obey its own laws (for example, it may have some specific self-interaction) which define whether it forms \emph{cusp} or \emph{core} and we study the formation of a density profile for a regular matter and obtain the \emph{core}-type result.
+The discussed situation when the gravitational potential remains spherically symmetric during the process of the density profile formation may take place if the gravitational potential is created primarily by the dark matter.
+At the same time, dark matter can obey its own laws (for example, it may have some specific self-interaction) which define whether it forms \emph{cusp} or \emph{core}.
+Regardless of this, here we studied the formation of a density profile for a regular matter and obtained the \emph{core}-type result.